-The money is withdrawn from your bank account on the date you specify (if filing before April 18, 2016) or when your return is accepted (if after April 18, 2016).
-We don't charge an extra fee for direct debit.
+- The money is withdrawn from your bank account on the date you specify (if filing by the deadline) or when your return is accepted (if filing after the deadline).

-If you owe the IRS and you're e-filing, you'll see the payment option Withdraw the money from my bank account when asked how you want to pay your federal taxes.
+In TurboTax, you'll see the payment option Withdraw the money from my bank account when we ask how you want to pay your federal taxes.
 This is the direct debit option.

-You'll also see the direct debit option on your state return if you owe state taxes and your state offers direct debit (not all states do).
+We'll also offer the direct debit option for your state return if your state supports it (not all states do).